Recycling and waste

 Recycling, non recycling and food waste

-- When will my recycling, non-recycling and food waste be collected?
+- When will my container (bins) be collected?

 - What can I put in my recycling and where does it all go?